deji-ice/bhairavs-dashboard/README.md

 - Add options for managing notification preferences.
 - Store user preferences in Redux and update the UI based on those preferences.

----

-Feel free to adjust the formatting or content as needed!